jlundan/polku/README.md

+# This project is archived

+This project is no longer maintained and thus is archived.
+Please check out other alternatives, such as https://github.com/nestjs/nest

 # Introduction

 Polku originates from Finnish, meaning _path_ or _route_, and is a NodeJS library which focuses on defining APIs using typescript decorators.